d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 ## Faster R-CNN

-In order to obtain precise object detection results, Fast R-CNN generally requires that many proposed regions be generated in selective search.
-Faster R-CNN replaces selective search with a region proposal network.
-This reduces the number of proposed regions generated, while ensuring precise object detection.
+To be more accurate in object detection, the fast R-CNN model usually has to generate a lot of region proposals in selective search.
+To reduce region proposals
+without loss of accuracy,
+the *faster R-CNN*
+proposes to replace selective search with a *region proposal network*.

 ![The faster R-CNN model.](../img/faster-rcnn.svg) :label:`fig_faster_r-cnn`

-:numref:`fig_faster_r-cnn` shows a *Faster R-CNN* model.
-Compared to Fast R-CNN, Faster R-CNN only changes the method for generating proposed regions from selective search to region proposal network.
-The other parts of the model remain unchanged.
-The detailed region proposal network computation process is described
+:numref:`fig_faster_r-cnn` shows the faster R-CNN model.
+Compared with the fast R-CNN, the faster R-CNN only changes the region proposal method from selective search to a region proposal network.
-below:
+The rest of the model remain
+unchanged.
+The region proposal network
+works in the following steps:

-1. We use a $3\times 3$ convolutional layer with a padding of 1 to transform the CNN output and set the number of output channels to $c$.
-This way, each element in the feature map the CNN extracts from the image is a new feature with a length of $c$.
+1. Use a $3\times 3$ convolutional layer with padding of 1 to transform the CNN output to a new output with $c$ channels.
+In this way, each unit along the spatial dimensions of the CNN-extracted feature maps gets a new feature vector of length $c$.
-1. We use each element in the feature map as a center to generate multiple anchor boxes of different sizes and aspect ratios and then label them.
+1. Centered on each pixel of the feature maps, generate multiple anchor boxes of different scales and aspect ratios and label them.
-1. We use the features of the elements of length $c$ at the center on the anchor boxes to predict the binary class (object or background) and bounding box for their respective anchor boxes.
+1. Using the length-$c$ feature vector at the center of each anchor box, predict the binary class (background or objects) and bounding box for this anchor box.
-1. Then, we use non-maximum suppression to remove similar bounding box results that correspond to class predictions of "object".
-Finally, we output the predicted bounding boxes as the proposed regions required by the RoI pooling layer.
+1. Consider those predicted bounding boxes whose  predicted classes are objects.
+Remove overlapped results using non-maximum suppression.
+The remaining  predicted bounding boxes for objects are the region proposals required by the RoI pooling layer.

-It is worth noting that, as a part of the Faster R-CNN model, the region proposal network is trained together with the rest of the model.
-In addition, the Faster R-CNN object functions include the class and bounding box predictions in object detection, as well as the binary class and bounding box predictions for the anchor boxes in the region proposal network.
-Finally, the region proposal network can learn how to generate high-quality proposed regions, which reduces the number of proposed regions while maintaining the precision of object detection.
+It is worth noting that,
+as part of the faster R-CNN model, the region proposal network is jointly trained with the rest of the model.
+In other words, the objective function of the faster R-CNN includes not only the class and bounding box prediction in object detection, but also the binary class and bounding box prediction of anchor boxes in the region proposal network.
+As a result of the end-to-end training, the region proposal network learns how to generate high-quality region proposals, so as to stay accurate in object detection with a reduced number of region proposals that are learned from data.

 ## Mask R-CNN